Li Hao (footballer, born 1992)

-Li Hao (李浩; Korean: 리호; born 29 January 1992 in Helong, Yanbian) is a Chinese footballer of Korean descent who currently plays for Chinese Super League side Hebei China Fortune.
+Li Hao (李浩; Korean: 리호; born 29 January 1992) is a Chinese footballer who currently plays for Chinese Super League side Hebei China Fortune.

 Club career

 Li Hao started his professional football career in 2011 when he was promoted to Yanbian FC's first squad.
 On 15 April 2016, he made his debut for Yanbian FC in the 2016 Chinese Super League against Shandong Luneng, coming on as a substitute for Pei Yuwen in the 86th minute.

 Career statistics

 Statistics accurate as of match played 31 December 2020.